iasonsky/Real-Time-Twitter-Analysis/README.md

         - Finally the results of the clustering are also saved in HDFS.

 ## Getting Started
+### Requirements
-In order to run this project we have to install the following programs and also make sure to set up all enviroment variables correctly so everything works as expected.
+In order to run this project you have to install the following programs and also make sure to set up all enviroment variables correctly so everything works as expected.
 1. [Java Development Kit (JDK)](https://www.filehorse.com/download-java-development-kit-64/55825/)
 2. [Java Runtime Environment (JRE)](https://download.cnet.com/Java-Runtime-Environment-JRE/3000-2213_4-10009607.html)